elastest/elastest.io-docs/docs/testing/sut.md

     <a data-fancybox="gallery-1" href="/docs/testing/images/docker_image.png"><img class="img-responsive img-wellcome" src="/docs/testing/images/commands_container.png"/></a>
 </div>

-Furthermore you can choose between three options into "With Commands Container":
+Furthermore you can choose between three options into `With Commands Container`:

 <h6 class="small-subtitle">SuT In Commands Container</h6>
 You can start a SuT from commands.
 For example, you can clone and build maven project from GitHub and after start generated java jar file.